blegat/glpkmex/README.md

 * `w32` is for Windows 32 bits (in the win32 subdir)
 * `w64` is for Windows 64 bits (in the win64 subdir)

-On Windows, GLPK v4.60 is used.
+On Windows, GLPK v4.60 is used but Linux and Mac versions uses GLPK v4.48 (see [this issue](https://github.com/blegat/glpkmex/issues/3)).

 ## Quick installation instructions